-Wanna go hiking in the golden season of autumn leaves?
-There is no lack of such hiking routes in suburban Tokyo!
-To show you what Tokyo has on offer, students from the graduate school of tourism in Rikkyo University took a Seibu Railway train to Hanno in Saitama prefecture (adjacent to Tokyo).
-Our trip features not only autumn leaves, hiking, and onsen, but also surprises for anime fans!
+Wanna go hiking in the golden season of autumn leaves in Japan?
+Luckily there are plenty of scenic hiking trails in the Tokyo suburbs along the SEIBU Railway!
+To show you what Tokyo has on offer, students from the graduate school of tourism in Rikkyo University took a SEIBU Railway train to Hanno in Saitama Prefecture.
+Being Tokyo’s neighbor, Saitama Prefecture offers plenty of activities and sightseeing spots that are easy to access.
+A trip to the Tokyo suburbs in Saitama Prefecture features not only autumn leaves, hiking, and onsen, but also surprises for anime fans!

 Anime pilgrimage: Yama no Susume